Become an Oblate: Mount Marty Chapter

 An Oblate is someone in any walk of life who wants to live her/his life guided by the wisdom of the Gospel (Christ’s teaching in the Scriptures) as given to us by St. Benedict in his Rule.

-The Mount Marty Chapter has thirty members, including students enrolled at the university, faculty and staff.
-Currently, the Mount Marty University Chapter meets, in two groups, on the 4th Tuesday each month @ 4:00pm and the 4th Friday each month @ 3:00pm for an hour — to accommodate a variety of schedules.
-For the content of our meetings we use commentaries of the Rule of Benedict and other resources to help us understand different aspects of the Rule.
+The Mount Marty Chapter has forty-five members, including students enrolled at the university, faculty, and staff.
+Currently, the Mount Marty University Chapter meets in three groups, once a month on Wednesdays @ 4:00 pm; once a month on Fridays @ 3:00 pm; and once a month on Sundays @ 3:00 pm for an hour — to accommodate a variety of schedules.
+The Sunday group is hybrid to accommodate those who need to join via Zoom; some attend in person if they live close enough.
+For the content of our meetings, we use commentaries of the Rule of Benedict and other resources to help us understand different aspects of the Rule.

 The Oblation ceremonies take place in April at the monastery, or at a later date for those who cannot make the original ceremony time.